Content Writing & Publishing

 When to use:

-• URLs and domain names (case-insensitive but lowercase is standard)
+• URLs and domain names (technically case insensitive, but lowercase is the convention)

-• Email addresses (case-insensitive but lowercase prevents confusion)
+• Email addresses (also case insensitive, but lowercase avoids confusion)

 • Hashtags on social media (#socialmedia, not #SocialMedia)